Game drive experience in Murchison falls National Park

 Recommended cars to use for game drives

 Vehicles used on game drives should be customized to offer comfort, high vantage point of view, more space, proper aeration and quite a driving experience through the rough game tracks.
 Any spacious 4×4 safari truck/vehicle with a pop up roof and wide clear windows is good enough for a great game drive experience although the most preferred is a safari land cruiser.
 There are vehicles for hire at the park and some lodges just incase your vehicle is not strong/fit enough for the rough game trails.
-They are hired at not less than $100 per game drive.
+They are hired at $40 per person per game drive.
 When you book the Murchison Falls Trip with Jungle Escape Africa, you have the best vehicle for the game drive and other park activities.

 Safety during game drives in Murchison Falls National Park